 Standard field sobriety tests are created to examine fine motor skills and decision-making.
 Thus, they will focus on balance, reactions, coordination, and a thorough assessment of an individual’s mental state.

 There could also be psychological tests administered on the spot.
 Being asked to recite the alphabet (or recite the alphabet backward) is a viable option.
 Variations of this test could be difficult to perform even by sober people, which is why field sobriety testing can be so troublesome.

 The problem with attempting to test for marijuana use is that the effects will vary greatly from one person to another.
-Additional factors will also have to be taken in consideration.
+Additional factors will also have to be taken into consideration.
 When people get pulled over by the police, they will be nervous.
-Such nervousness can affect the results of a field sobriety test, even if an individual has not used drugs and alcohol.
+Such nervousness can affect the results of a field sobriety test, even if an individual has not used drugs or alcohol.

 There is a pressing need for the development of effective marijuana detection tests.
 After alcohol, marijuana is the second most common substance contributing to DUIs.
 A national US survey suggests that 10 million people have driven under the influence of illicit drugs at least once on an annual basis.